Miss Rhode Island USA

 The Miss Rhode Island USA competition is the beauty pageant that selects the representative for the state Rhode Island in the Miss USA pageant.
 It is currently directed by D&D Productions.

 Rhode Island made its first placement at Miss USA in 1961 and has been one of the most consistent states since 2000, with four semi-finalist placements and one first runner-up placement.
 On June 3, 2012, Olivia Culpo won the first Miss USA title from the state of Rhode Island.
 On December 19, 2012, Culpo became the first Rhode Islander to win the title of Miss Universe.

-Brianna Vega of Providence was crowned Miss Rhode Island USA 2025 on May 25, 2025, at Rhode Island Convention Center in Providence.
-She represented Rhode Island at Miss USA 2025.
+Victoria Cuartas of East Providence was crowned Miss Rhode Island USA 2026 on July 19, 2026, at Uptown Theater in Providence.
+She will represent Rhode Island at Miss USA 2026.